-Writing good dialogue is indeed an art form; if one considers the crafting of a story like sculpture, the finest precision tools come out when it comes to dialogue.
+Writing good dialogue in fiction and nonfiction is indeed an art form; if one considers the crafting of a story like sculpture, the finest precision tools come out when it comes to dialogue.
 Getting it right is its own reward.

 Dialogue is Narrative Juggling

 For many writers, dialogue is their Achilles heel.
 Even George Lucas has said, “I can’t write dialogue.”